 As the most revolutionary update to Apple’s operating system in years, the macOS 11 Big Sur is a major milestone in macOS history.
 And, its release coincides with Apple's newly-launched MacBook Air (M1, 2020), MacBook Pro 13-inch (M1, 2020) and Mac mini (M1, 2020), which all use Apple's own M1 chip – a chip it’s been built from the ground-up to take advantage.

-Still, being a fairly new operating system, macOS 11 Big Sur problems are still around.
+Much like with newly released operating systems or updates, Big Sur also came with its share of issues.
 And, you’ll need help fixing them, which is what we’re here for.
-So, we’re here to help fix the most common ones.
-Whether you’re having installation issues, or you’ve got hardware and software that doesn’t work as it should, we have a range of solutions.
+We’re here to help fix the most common ones, no matter if it’s your first time installing it and you’re having installation issues, or you’ve got hardware and software that doesn’t work as it should.

 Make sure you check out our how to download and install macOS 11 Big Sur guide for information on safely updating to the new release.
 And, if you have an issue that we haven’t covered here, be sure to follow and tweet the details to us so we can help to find a solution.